-One of the Top 10 coastal drives in the world
+One of top 10 coastal drives in the world

 The Great Coast Road (which takes 90 minutes at a full speed, we recommend you slow down and enjoy it) traverses Charleston, Fox River, Punakaiki, Barrytown, Rapahoe and Runanga on its way from Westport to Greymouth.

-Best Places to Visit on The Great Coast Road
+Places to visit on The Great Coast Road

 Between Charleston and Fox River